nitesh585/nitesh585/README.md

 <br />

 - 🔭 I’m currently working on Digital Image Processing, Flutter and an E-commerce website
-- 🔭 Seft-taught Machine learning practitioner
+- 🔭 Seft-taught Machine learning practitioner and full stack developer
 - 📫 How to reach me: niteshyadav585.com
 - 😄 Always ready to share knowledge